karlssberg/Motiv/docs/WhenFalseYield.md

     .Create();
 ```

 This overload generates multiple assertion statements based on the model when the proposition is satisfied.
-When the
-proposition is satisfied, the assertion result from the factory function will be used to populate the `Assertions` and
-`Metadata` properties of the result.

 ### Dynamic metadata (derived from model)